 Habitat and Tank Requirements

-Moving on to the tank requirements and habitat that best suits this fish, don’t forget that they are a tropical freshwater fish, above all else!
+Moving on to the tank requirements and habitat that best suits this fish, don’t forget that they are tropical freshwater fish, above all else!

 On a similar note, ensure that there are plenty of hiding spots.
 Vary between caves, driftwood, rocks and hollowed woods.
-Adding plants and a dense vegetation is also a good idea.
+Adding plants and dense vegetation is also a good idea.
 This will help minimize conflict and aggression.

 When it comes to substrate content, the best thing to do is to mimic their natural habitat: tropical rivers.
-Be careful with gravels, as they are quite sharp and may injure the fishes.
+Be careful with gravels, as they are quite sharp and may injure the fish.
 With that said, fine gravel should work well!

 Rainbow Shark Tank Conditions

 Habitat and environmental setting aside, tank conditions are just as important.
 This species has a rather particular condition where they can survive.
 The Rainbow Shark thrives in waters of 75-81°F, the pH level of 6.5 to 7.5, and hardness between 5 and 11 DH.

 It’s crucial to make sure that the pH in your tank as stable as possible.
 Fluctuations and sudden changes may trigger more aggression.
 Water movement and lighting are best at moderate and medium levels.
 Indeed, nothing too crazy or unusual!